 How it works

-If selected, Indiana Humanities will pay the speaker’s fee ($400) directly.
+If selected through the application process, Indiana Humanities will pay the speaker’s fee ($400) directly.
 Host organizations agree to cover any travel costs requested by the speaker and to submit an event notification and final report to Indiana Humanities.
 A template agreement letter is provided by Indiana Humanities for hosts to use as they finalize the details of their event with the speaker, along with resources to get the word out, like posters and a template press release.